 ~rou Sticking this simple three-letter (two character) ending on nouns can change them in to a short phrase meaning, "Let's ____."
 It is a contraction of yarou/shirou meaning "let's do".

 I could go for a coffee at Starbucks, what do you say?/ Sutaba-rou. / スタバろう。

-Finally, don't miss the fantastic Wikipedia article on abbreviations and contractions for more words.
+Finally, don't miss this fantastic Wikipedia article on abbreviations and contractions for more words.